History

-The Casanatense owes its birth to Cardinal Girolamo Casanate (1620-1700), who bequeathed his book collection to the Dominicans of the convent of S. Maria sopra Minerva in Rome.
+The Casanatense owes its birth to Cardinal Girolamo Casanate (1620-1700) who, in addition to a bequest of money, entrusted his book collection to the Dominicans of the Convent of S. Maria sopra Minerva in Rome in his will.

 Bibliographic Collection

 The Library possesses about 400,000 volumes, of which about 60,000 are still contained in the ancient Monumental Hall.
-Within this library holdings are more than 120,000 printed volumes.
+Within this library holdings are over 120,000 ancient printed books and more than 6,000 manuscripts.

 Museum Collection